jimkang/codesampler/README.md

 codesampler
 ==================

-Samples publicly available code from Github.
+Samples publicly available code from Github, posts it to Twitter.

 Installation
 ------------